 Figure 11: Painting of Queen Amina of Zaria by Floyd Cooper.
 (Source).

 We finish this section with a note on Ottoman women, a field of investigation that began to attract the attention of scholars.
 In the 16th and 17th century, harems played an important role in the government of the Ottoman Empire .
 Unlike the common perception, the Harem was an administrative centre of government, run by women only .
 This is a field of research in which a systematic investigation will be rewarded by great results.

-Muslim women participated with men in constructing Islamic culture and civilization, excelling in poetry, literature and the arts.
+Muslim women participated with men in constructing Islamic culture and civilisation, excelling in poetry, literature and the arts.
 In addition, Muslim women have demonstrated tangible contributions in mathematics, astronomy, medicine and in the profession of health care.
-However, the study of the role of Muslim women in the advancement of science, technology and medicine is difficult to document as there are only scant mentions of it.
+However, the study of the role of Muslim women in the advancement of science, technology, medicine and governance is difficult to document as there are only scant mentions of it.
 New light might arise from the study of not yet edited manuscripts.
-There are about 5 million manuscripts in archives around the world.
+There are around 5 million manuscripts in archives around the world.
 Only about 50,000 of them are edited and most of these are not about science.
-Editing relevant manuscripts is indeed a strategic issue for discovering the role of Muslim women in science and civilization.
+Editing relevant manuscripts is indeed a strategic issue for discovering the role of Muslim women in science and civilisation.

 This work would have not been completed without the assistance of a number of colleagues, amongst whom I particularly like to thank Prof. Mohammed Abattouy, Dr Mehrunisha Suleman, Professor Nabila Dawood, Mohammed Kujja, Dr Suhair Al-Qurashi, Dr Rim Turkmani, Arwa Abde-Aal, Margaret Morris and Sundoss Al-Hassani.